manuel-di-iorio/unique-engine/docs/docs/core-concepts.md

-> Tip: All transforms are automatically updated only when needed, improving performance.
+> Tip: All transforms are automatically updated only when needed, improving performance, unless you mark your objects as static (`matrixAutoUpdate = false`).

 ---